 As of December 31,

-2017 2016
+2016 2015

 Deferred tax assets:

-Section 59e amortization \$ 14,365 \$ 17,699
+Section 59e amortization \$ 17,699 \$ 13,042

-Net operating losses 27,699 35,049
+Net operating losses 35,049 28,963

-R&D tax credits 5,421 2,175
+R&D tax credits 2,175 1,274

-Depreciation and amortization 581 1,020
+Depreciation and amortization 1,020 921

-Deferred revenue 594 1,677
+Deferred revenue 1,677 2,494

-Stock compensation 876 1,222
+Stock compensation 1,222 1,109

-Other 96 (76)
+Other (76) (159)

-Deferred tax assets 49,632 58,766
+Deferred tax assets 58,766 47,644

-Valuation allowance (49,632) (58,766)
+Valuation allowance (58,766) (47,644)

 Net deferred tax assets \$ \$

-A valuation allowance of \$49.6 million and \$58.8 million at December 31, 2017 and 2016, respectively, has been established to offset the deferred tax assets, as realization of such assets is uncertain.
+A valuation allowance of \$58.8 million and \$47.6 million at December 31, 2016 and 2015, respectively, has been established to offset the deferred tax assets, as realization of such assets is uncertain.

-At December 31, 2017, the Company had federal and California net operating loss (NOL) carryforwards of \$121.2 million and \$120.8 million, respectively, which may be available to offset future taxable income.
+At December 31, 2016, the Company had federal and California net operating loss ("NOL") carryforwards of \$97.9 million and \$98.0 million, respectively, which may be available to offset future taxable income.
 The federal and California NOL carryforwards begin to expire in 2027 and 2028, respectively, unless previously utilized.
-At December 31, 2017, the Company had federal and California research and development (R&D) credit carryforwards of \$5.7 million and \$4.2 million, respectively.
+At December 31, 2016, the Company had federal and California research and development ("R&D") credit carryforwards of \$1.4 million and \$3.4 million, respectively.
 The federal R&D tax credit carryforwards will begin to expire in 2035 unless previously utilized.
 The California R&D credit carryforwards will carry forward indefinitely.

-Under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, (the Code), substantial changes in the Company's ownership may limit the amount of net operating loss and research and development credit carryforwards that could be used annually in the future to offset taxable income.
+Under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, substantial changes in our ownership may limit the amount of net operating loss and research and development credit carryforwards that could be used annually in the future to offset taxable income.
 The tax benefits related to future utilization of federal and state net operating loss carryforwards, credit carryforwards, and other deferred tax assets may be limited or lost if cumulative changes in ownership exceeds 50% within any three-year period.
-The Company completed a study to assess whether an ownership change, as defined by Section 382 of the Code, had occurred from the Company's formation through December 31, 2015.
+The Company completed a study to assess whether an ownership change, as defined by Section 382 of the Internal Revenue Code of 1986, had occurred from the Company's formation through December 31, 2015.
 Based upon this study, the Company determined that several ownership changes had occurred.
 Accordingly, the Company reduced its deferred tax assets related to the federal NOL carryforwards and the federal R&D credit carryforwards that are anticipated to expire unused as a result of these ownership changes.
 These tax attributes were excluded from deferred tax assets with a corresponding reduction of the valuation allowance with no net effect on income tax expense or the effective tax rate.
-The Company updated the study through December 31, 2017 and concluded there were no ownership changes during 2016 and 2017.
+The Company updated the study through December 31, 2016 and concluded there were no ownership changes during 2016.
 Future ownership changes may further limit the Company's ability to utilize its remaining tax attributes.

-The Company files income tax returns in the United States and California, and has historically filed income tax returns in Canada.
-The Company currently has no years under examination by any jurisdiction; however, the Company is subject to income tax examination by federal, Californian and Canadian tax authorities for years beginning in 2014, 2013, and 2013, respectively.
+The Company files income tax returns in the United States, California and Canada.
+The Company currently has no years under examination by any jurisdiction; however, the Company is subject to income tax examination by federal, Californian and Canadian tax authorities for years beginning in 2013, 2012, and 2012, respectively.
 However, to the extent allowed by law, the taxing authorities may have the right to examine prior periods where NOLs and tax credits were generated and carried forward, and make adjustments up to the amount of the carryforwards.